peteroupc/peteroupc.github.io/graphics.md

 ### Classic desktop wallpaper

-See the "[**peteroupc/classic-wallpaper**](https://github.com/peteroupc/classic-wallpaper)" repository for a challenge on creating tileable desktop wallpapers with a limited selection of colors and limited dimensions in pixels &mdash; such wallpapers are getting ever harder to find because desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920 &times; 1080 or larger).
+See the "[**peteroupc/classic-wallpaper**](https://peteroupc.github.io/classic-wallpaper)" repository for a challenge on creating tileable desktop wallpapers with a limited selection of colors and limited dimensions in pixels &mdash; such wallpapers are getting ever harder to find because desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920 &times; 1080 or larger).

 <a id=Button_and_border_styles_for_classic_interfaces></a>

 ### Button and border styles for classic interfaces

-See [**"Traditional User-Interface Graphics" in the "peteroupc/classic-wallpaper" repository**](https://peteroupc.github.io/classic-wallpaper/docs/uielements.html) for a challenge on writing computer code (released to the public domain or under the Unlicense) to draw button and border styles for classic graphical user interfaces.
+See [**"Traditional User-Interface Graphics"**](https://peteroupc.github.io/classic-wallpaper/docs/uielements.html) for a challenge on writing computer code (released to the public domain or under the Unlicense) to draw button and border styles for classic graphical user interfaces.

 <a id=Survey_of_polygon_and_memory_usage_in_1990s_3_D_games></a>